Clean Energy Rebates Canada: How to Qualify and Maximize Your Savings in 2025

 This guide walks you through how Canada’s top provincial and municipal rebate programs work in 2025, who qualifies, and how to maximize your savings with minimal hassle.
 Want to skip the paperwork?
 Just enter your postal code on Solenery Insights for a custom rebate summary.

-What Rebates Are Still Available in 2025?
+Clean Energy Rebates Canada: What’s Still Available in 2025?

 While the Canada Greener Homes Grant has ended, provincial and local programs remain active across the country.
 Here are some of the most generous: